 KV 10 is the tomb of the short-lived king Amenmesse who tried to usurp the position of Seti II.
 It is located in the centre of the Valley of the Kings.
-He probably only ruled over Upper Egypt, and only for around four years so it is not surprising that he did not manage to complete his tomb.
+He probably only ruled over Upper Egypt for around four years, so it is not surprising that he did not manage to complete his tomb.

 A fragment of limestone found in the tomb was initially thought to have been from the sarcophagus of Amenmesse, but this attribution is now considered doubtful as there is little other evidence that his burial took place.
 Given the circumstances of his rule, it is unlikely that Seti II would have undertaken to bury him.

 A number of fragments of grave goods have been found in this tomb, notably: